dataquine/scotsport/README.md

 ## About app

-[Sport Scotland](https://sportscotland.org.uk/) - the national agency for sport in Scotland has recorded the locations of sports facilities in Scotland and made that data available as an
+[Sportscotland](https://sportscotland.org.uk/) - the national agency for sport in Scotland has recorded the locations of sports facilities in Scotland and made that data available as an
 [open data dataset](https://data.spatialhub.scot/dataset/sports_facilities-unknown).